tkyria06/The-Land-of-Pursuit/README.md

   ```
 ## Demonstration

-In this section you can see the output of each algorithm on Zachary's karate club Network.
+In this section you can see some images from game's world.

 <img src="DemoImages/Demo1.PNG">
 <img src="DemoImages/Demo2.PNG">